2023 Moscow Oblast gubernatorial election

-The 2023 Moscow Oblast gubernatorial election will take place on 10 September 2023, on common election day.
-Incumbent Governor Andrey Vorobyov is eligible to run to a third term in office.
+The 2023 Moscow Oblast gubernatorial election took place on 8–10 September 2023, on common election day.
+Incumbent Governor Andrey Vorobyov was re-elected to a third term in office.

 Background

 Then–United Russia faction leader in the State Duma Andrey Vorobyov was appointed acting Governor of Moscow Oblast in November 2012, replacing Sergey Shoigu, who was appointed Minister of Defence after serving just 5 months as Governor of the region, adjacent to the federal capital – Moscow.
 Vorobyov is viewed as Shoigu's confidant, as the governor's father, Yuri Vorobyov, was Shoigu's long–time deputy in the Ministry of Emergency Situations.
 Vorobyov overwhelmingly won gubernatorial elections in 2013 and 2018 with 78.94% and 62.52% of the vote, respectively.

 The upcoming gubernatorial election is unlikely to be competitive, as Andrey Vorobyov has decent ratings and constantly tops in various governance metrics.
 Statewide elections in Moscow Oblast are also quite difficult for oppositional candidates to compete in due to oblast's size and its dependence on Moscow's expensive economic, transport and media markets.
+On June 1, 2023 President Vladimir Putin in a meeting with Andrey Vorobyov endorsed the incumbent for a third gubernatorial term.